Everything you've always wanted to know about Joe King Carrasco...and more.

 Known as the King of Tex-Mex rock and roll, Joe King Carrasco, creates a stylistic borderland of pop rock and Latin rhythms.
-His cross-cultural stew blends cumbias, calypso, salsa, surf, reggae, and Latin-tinged polkas.
+His cross-cultural stew blends cumbias, vamp, salsa, surf, reggae, blues, and Latin-tinged polkas.
 It has been a long road, coming from Dumas,Texas, a dusty little west Texas town where in the 7th grade he started playing in garage bands.
 In his late teens, he was often lured to the beaches in Southern Mexico and was drawn to the Mexican music he was hearing around him.
 Back in Texas he joined up with future members of the Texas Tornados and formed a band known as Joe King Carrasco & El Molino and in 1978 released his 1st LP titled “Tex-Mex Rock & Roll”.
 Somehow this record made its way to England and was re-released by Big Beat Records.

-In 1979, he formed Joe King Carrasco and the Crowns featuring Vox organ-driven Tex-mex pop.
+In 1979, he formed Joe King Carrasco and the Crowns featuring Vox organ-driven Tex-Mex pop.
 The Crowns, released their first single, “Party Weekend”, and the label chase began and soon the band was playing chic New York venues and generating lines around the block.
 The band became one of the first American groups signed to England's legendary Stiff Records.
 During this time Joe toured extensively throughout Europe, Central America, Bolivia and Columbia as well as across the USA and Canada, consistently delivering high energy performances where dancing was the numero uno priority.

 Rounding out his assault on the International music scene with an in-depth interview in Rolling Stone Magazine and an appearance performing his music on Saturday Night Live.
 His song “Party Weekend” which is still known as the quintessential party anthem, was re-released by MTV as Party Christmas, making Joe King Carrasco a household name to MTV viewers across the country.